Please read first! For information on this function in Sellercloud's original interface, download this file.

 - Complete 1 and 2 above.

-- Enter an inventory count for the kit and save.
+- Enter the qty to assemble > Assemble.
 You will only be able to enter a quantity that is equal to or less than the inventory level of the component with the least inventory.

-- The component inventory used fro the assembly will transfer from the components to the Kit Parent.
+- The component inventory used for the assembly will transfer from the components to the Kit Parent.
 The movement will be noted on the respective inventory movement pages of the components and parent.

 - Enable Validate Inventory for FBA Shipments